 Gift cards, by the way, hold more value than paper certificates because they are thought of as money – but no matter the dollar amount, a plastic gift card all by itself is a boring gift, so package your gift cards in a unique way that represents your store and what you sell.
 An apparel boutique, for example, might nestle its gift cards inside a lovely box that’s lined with scented paper, and tied with ribbons.
 Don’t be afraid to be creative!

-—Georgeanne Bender & Rich Kizer, KIZER & BENDER (Here's their guide to getting your store ready for Holiday 2018!)
+—Georgeanne Bender & Rich Kizer, KIZER & BENDER (Here's their guide to getting your store ready for the holidays!)

 9 // Use your POS data to identify customers who have spent a lot of money with a high margin in the past year.
 Then, target social media ads, programmatic display ads, and email campaigns to them.
 A great campaign theme may be “Share the Experience” with a call to action to visit a landing page where your best customers can easily purchase gift cards and popular gift items.
 This is a great way for your best customers to introduce your brand to their friends and family through gift cards and popular gift products.